|An American B-17F "Wulf Hound" in Luftwaffe markings.|

 |Another view of the Wehrmacht's collection of captured tanks at Kummersdorf.
 Pictured are maybe an IS-2, an I-70, a Sherman.
 One thing is for certain, they are not standard panzers.
 I like the German staff car in the background.|

-Some they used at their testing facilities to determine their strengths and vulnerabilities.
-Others, they simply used in the field.
+Some captured weapons were used at testing facilities to determine their strengths and vulnerabilities.
+Others, the Germans simply used in the field.